Norman Lewis (writer): Writing

 Lewis was fascinated by cultures which were little touched by the modern world.
-This was reflected in his books on travels in Indonesia, An Empire of the East, and among the tribal peoples of India, A Goddess in the Stones.
+This is reflected in his books on travels in Indonesia, An Empire of the East, and among the tribal peoples of India, A Goddess in the Stones.

-Lewis wrote several volumes of autobiography, again concerned primarily with his observations of the many places in which he lived at various times, including St Catherine's Island in South Wales near Tenby, the Bloomsbury district of London during World War II, Nicaragua, a Spanish fishing village (Voices of the Old Sea), and a village near Rome.
+Lewis wrote several volumes of autobiography, concerned primarily with his observations of the many places in which he lived at various times, including St Catherine's Island in South Wales near Tenby, the Bloomsbury district of London during the Second World War, Nicaragua, a Spanish fishing village (Voices of the Old Sea), and a village near Rome.

 Lewis also wrote twelve novels.
 Some of these enjoyed significant success at the time of publication, but his literary reputation rests mainly on his travel writing.

-Testimony of war crimes in Lazio

-While Lewis was a British officer on the Monte Cassino front, he witnessed war crimes (Marocchinate) committed by French colonial troops during the Italian campaign:

 Family

 Lewis's first wife, Ernestina Corvaja, was a Swiss-Sicilian.
 Sicilian life, including the role of the Mafia, was a major theme, which he explored in The Honoured Society (1964) and In Sicily (2000).
 While never losing sight of the horrors inflicted by the Mafia, his accounts were not sensationalist.
 They were based on a detailed understanding of Sicilian society, and a deep sympathy with the sufferings of the Sicilian people.
 The Latin connection encouraged him to travel, resulting in his first book, Spanish Adventure (1935).
-The marriage had however failed by the start of the Second World War in 1939.
+The marriage had, however, failed by the start of the Second World War in 1939.
 He was briefly married a second time, after the war.

-He died in Saffron Walden, Essex, survived by his third wife, Lesley, and their son, Gawaine, and two daughters, Kiki and Samara; and by a son, Gareth, and daughter, Karen, from his second marriage with Hester; and by a son, Ito, from his first marriage.
-His son Gareth is also a published writer.
+He died in Saffron Walden, Essex, survived by his third wife, Lesley, and their three children; and by two children from his second marriage with Hester; and by a son from his first marriage.

 Lewis said that he believed in "absolutely nothing" and indeed "I do not believe in belief."
 He did not believe that humanity was making progress.
-He talked about "the intense joy I derive from being alive", and said he was "exceedingly happy".
+He talked about "the intense joy I derive from being alive", and said that he was "exceedingly happy".